Skip to content

 Core Concepts#

 Most of Jac will be recognizable if you are familiar with another programming language like Python -- Jac supersets Python, so familiar constructs like functions, classes, imports, list comprehensions, and control flow all work as expected.
-You can explore those in depth in the tutorials and language reference.
+You can explore those in depth in the language reference.

 This page focuses on the three concepts that Jac adds beyond traditional programming languages.
 These are the ideas the rest of the documentation builds on, introduced briefly so you have the vocabulary for the tutorials that follow.
 Through these concepts three important questions can be answered: